Supporting organizations going through change

 What was the outcome?

-Harbinger’s work led to the creation of a team of business trainers that became subject matter experts for their departments, able to lead training for go-live, but also leading to self-sufficiency in in training efforts for ongoing new-hire onboarding and for future initiatives.
+Harbinger’s work led to the creation of a team of business trainers that became subject matter experts for their departments, able to lead training for go-live, but also leading to self-sufficiency in training efforts for ongoing new-hire onboarding and for future initiatives.
 Harbinger also implemented a custom LMS system using SharePoint for a paperless training solution enabling simple sustainment for the business moving forward.

 This enabled Direct Energy to successfully go live with their ERP platform on several distinct business lines and organizations with unique cultural and operational norms.